alphagov/pay-tech-docs/source/documentation/before_you_switch_to_live.md

 ### Emergency contact details

-Before you switch to live, make sure that the right people on your team know how to report an emergency.
+Before you switch to live, make sure your team knows how to report an emergency.

 In the event of an emergency, first check the [status page](https://payments.statuspage.io).
 Select __Subscribe to updates__ to get email notifications whenever GOV.UK Pay creates or updates an incident.

-The GOV.UK Pay will contact your service manager with specific contact details to reach the appropriate support team in case of an urgent problem.
+When you sign up for GOV.UK Pay, the team will contact you with specific contact details.
+You can use these to reach the appropriate support team in case of an urgent problem.
 For example, if you suspect that fraudulent transactions are being made on your account.